industrial-optimization-group/DESDEO/docs/howtoguides/installing.md

     uv sync
     ```

+=== "pip"

+    You can install desdeo and all optional dependencies by running

+    ```bash
+    pip install -e --group dev-all
+    ```

+    If you don't want all the optional stuff, you can also specify different group(s) or no group at all.

+    It's worth noting that pip does not automatically do anything to your virtual environments, so you will need to handle that manually.
+It also
+    won't help you figure out conflicting dependencies.

 And now we should be done!
 DESDEO should now be available on your system in your current virtual environment.

 !!!
 Note "Extra dependencies?"